All About the University of Maryland's Smith Online MBA

 The school came of age in the 1960s and 1970s, earning its first research grant, encouraging more women and minorities to enroll, and being the first school at the university to have separate undergraduate admissions, which made the process more selective and competitive.

 In the 1980s and 1990s, the school gained respect among intellectuals and recruiters, earned more grants, and became increasingly aware of technology and the global marketplace.
 It doubled its physical size and increased research initiatives in the 2000s.
-Today, they offer one of the best online MBA programs in Maryland.
+Today, they offer an online MBA program in Maryland that is worth knowing about.

 The Smith Online MBA

 The Smith School is one of 12 colleges and schools on the University of Maryland's College Park campus.
-And it is consistently ranked by top publications among the best business schools in the world.
-One of its biggest accomplishments is the development of a rigorous online MBA program.
+And one of its many accomplishments is the development of a rigorous online MBA program.

 Sure, there are lots of online business courses out there, but this one stands out, says Gary Cohen, assistant dean of Executive Programs at the Smith School.
 "The differentiator is that our online MBA students can receive their degree from a business school that is highly ranked and respected in the United States," he adds.

 Faculty members from the on-campus programs teach online students, and the rigor is the same, says Cohen.
-Students are able to earn the MBA in as few as 21 months, and they can specialize in general management, finance, information systems and business analytics, accounting, or marketing.
+Students in the program can choose to specialize in general management, finance, information systems and business analytics, accounting, or marketing.

 Like most online programs, this one offers flexibility to those who are prohibited from attending school on campus because of hectic work schedules or family obligations.
 Active military and veterans are attracted to the online program, too, says Cohen.